Last updated on December 1st, 2017

 Typography do not stand alone in a design, it is heavily dependent on the background color.
 For a text to be prominent enough, sufficient contrast is required.
 For this, do not use clashing colors.

 Also, just to make it visible, do not use strikingly bright neon colors without purpose.
 Tone down contrast if required.
 Busy backgrounds at times frustrate viewers, as they cannot find information amidst all the patterns.
-Fun text treatments can include warping, transparency effects but they should have certain purpose.
+Fun text treatments can include warping, transparency effects but they should have a certain purpose.

 10. Develop The Observation Skill